-Options issued its final response rejecting Mr W's complaint in August 2020.
+Options issued its final response rejecting Mr W's complaint in December 2020.
 In summary, it said:

 - Its understanding, as confirmed by Mr W in his SIPP application, was that Caledonian acted only as an introducer and hadn't provided advice. - It provides execution-only (i.e. non-advised) SIPP administration services as explained in all the documentation provided to Mr W when he signed up to his SIPP. - It would have been in breach of COBS 11.2.19R if it hadn't executed Mr W's specific investment instruction by virtue of this rule it isn't liable to Mr W. - It isn't permitted to provide advice, or to comment on the suitability of a SIPP, the underlying investments or the introducer chosen by the member. - It undertook due diligence on Caledonian, giving it no reason to believe it shouldn't accept introductions from this source, at the time of setting up Mr W's SIPP. - It wasn't restricted to dealing only with regulated introducers.
-Caledonian was at all times treated as an unregulated introducer and it had strict processes in place for dealing with such firms, which were followed. - Mr W signed documentation which made clear he was a direct client, hadn't received advice, his investment choices were his sole responsibility, and suggested he seek regulated financial advice, but he chose not to do so. - Mr W didn't inform it that Caledonian had advised him and it can't be held responsible for information that wasn't disclosed to it.
+Caledonian was at all times treated as an unregulated introducer and it had strict processes in place for dealing with such firms, which were followed. - Mr W signed documentation which made clear he was a direct client, hadn't received advice, his investment choices were his sole responsibility, and suggested he seek regulated financial advice, but he chose not to do so. - Mr W didn't inform it that Caledonian had advised him.